Act Locally » July 15, 2014

 As of June 30, the city of Huntsville was without an abortion provider, leaving pregnant people with no place to seek an abortion between Tuscaloosa, Alabama, and Memphis, Tennessee—a stretch of some 230 miles.
 But if all goes well, within a few weeks the blueprints on the new clinic will be approved, the certificate of occupancy obtained and the new license issued, and legal, safe abortion will be an option once again.

-Robin Marty is a freelance writer, speaker and activist, and the author of Crow After Roe: How Women's Health Is the New "Separate But Equal" and How to Change That.
+Robin Marty is an activist, speaker and freelance reporter covering abortion access.
+She is the author of the forthcoming Handbook for a Post-Roe America (Seven Stories Press, January 2019) and Crow After Roe: How Women's Health Is the New "Separate But Equal" and How to Change That.
 Robin’s articles have appeared at Bitch Magazine, Rolling Stone, Ms. Magazine, Truth Out, AlterNet, BlogHer, RH Reality Check and Care2.org, and she has spoken at trainings and conferences for NOW, NARAL, the National Conference for Media Reform and Netroots Nation.